-More than 100 people feared missing in deadly 'tsunami' mudslide
+80 people feared missing in deadly 'tsunami' mudslide

 Rescue efforts were stepped up throughout the weekend, with police, firefighters and members of the Japan Self-Defense Forces joining the difficult and occasionally treacherous operations.
 An additional 13 people were rescued Sunday, an Atami City official said, one of whom was seriously injured and later died, bringing the death toll to three.

-The official added that 22 survivors have been rescued, while 113 remain unaccounted for.
+The official added that 25 survivors have been rescued, while 80 remain unaccounted for.
+Officials had previously said 113 were missing.

 Of the people currently unaccounted for, it's possible that some may not have been in the city at the time of the mudslide, the city official said.
 Authorities are working to confirm their whereabouts, the official added.